wistia/wistia-open-docs/_posts/video-seo.md

 If you ever change that information in Wistia, it will automatically be updated on your website too.
 Immediately!
 There's no need to re-embed your video.

+{{ "You can use Google's [Structured Data Testing Tool](https://developers.google.com/structured-data/testing-tool/) to verify that Google is able to see your video and its metadata.
+If everything is working properly, you'll see that Google finds a `VideoObject` on the page." | tip }}

 For even more information on embedding, check out the [Embedding]({{ '/embedding' | post_url }}) guide.